-I’m not vegetarian or vegan, but this has to be one of my favorite restaurants in the capital.
+I’m not vegetarian or vegan, but even so, this has to be one of my favorite restaurants in the capital.
 The couple who started the restaurant initially opened a pilates and yoga studio across the road, and Avocado opened in the spring of 2011.
 Travelers and locals alike frequent it often, enjoying the range of local, seasonal, and organic produce.
 Choose from gluten-free dishes, too.
-The menu is eclectic and ranges from dishes such as hummus and avocado dip with gluten-free pita to fettuccine pasta with a simple homemade basil and pine nut pesto cream to burgers such as Avocado’s Burger -- made from chickpeas and peanuts and layered with avocado, sweet potato, and various sauces.
+The menu is eclectic and ranges from dishes such as hummus and avocado dip with gluten-free pita to fettuccine pasta with a simple homemade basil and pine nut pesto cream to burgers such as Avocado’s Burger — made from chickpeas and peanuts and layered with avocado, sweet potato, and various sauces.
 The burger is served with homemade tomato sauce and sweet potato chips.
-This one is my favorite, and a tip: Order this with no bun -- it’s too thick to even consider eating with one!
+This one is my favorite, and a tip: Order this with no bun — it’s too thick to even consider eating with one!

 Round off with homemade carrot cake and treat yourself to a smoothie such as pineapple and beetroot.
 It’s safe to say you’ll come away full but knowing you’ve eaten healthily.

 Whether you’re a meat or fish lover, or someone with specific gastronomy needs, you’re sure to find anything you want in Athens.
 Greek cuisine encompasses a wide variety of healthy choices — it’s all in the Mediterranean ingredients and olive oil.
 You’ll be left wanting to bring back recipes.